Arthur Blessitt

-Arthur Owen Blessitt (born October 27, 1940) is a traveling Christian preacher who is known for carrying a cross through every nation of the world.
+Arthur Owen Blessitt (October 27, 1940 – January 14, 2025) was an American traveling Christian preacher who was known for carrying a cross through every nation of the world.

-Biography

-Early life and career
+Background

-Blessitt was born in Greenville, Mississippi, and grew up in northeast Louisiana, where his father managed a large cotton farm.
+Blessitt was born in Greenville, Mississippi, on October 27, 1940, and grew up in Louisiana, where his father managed a large cotton farm.
 At the age of seven, Blessitt became a Christian.
 He studied at Mississippi College and Golden Gate Baptist Seminary, but abandoned his studies to serve as a pastor in several Baptist churches across the US.

 In the late 1960s, Blessitt began preaching in Hollywood, California.
 There he became known as the "Minister of Sunset Strip".
 In March 1968, he opened a coffee house called His Place in a rented building next door to a topless go-go club.